Reconciliation Reports

 Step 3: Review Successful Payments Reconciliation

 Download the Successful Payments report.
 This contains every successful payment along with its reconciliation status.
-Filter by exists_in_psp:
+Filter by exists_in_psp and exists_in_njia:

-• True rows are matched: both NjiaPay and the PSP agree.
+• exists_in_njia = True, exists_in_psp = True rows are matched: both NjiaPay and the PSP agree.
 Check the break_gross_amount column: False means the amounts agree, True means investigate.

-• False rows are unmatched: the PSP settlement hasn't been received yet.
+• exists_in_njia = True, exists_in_psp = False rows are unmatched: the PSP settlement hasn't been received yet.
 Common reasons: settlement file not yet uploaded, transaction too recent, or the PSP doesn't have settlement integration yet (e.g. StartButton).

 Step 4: Review Refunds, Chargebacks & Pending